monktastic/no-more-contempt/index.md

 This brings you closer to your "angel"; the only thing that can truly evict anyone's "devil."
 It is not weak, and it's not always nice.
 It can take any form needed to defeat evil, including violence[^dalai-lama-gun] and even _apparent_ contempt.
 The one thing it never does is lead you into that illusion from which you _pretend_ to be doing good while secretly causing mayhem.

 This is also called compassion[^compassion].
 It doesn't always know what the most beneficial behavior is.
 That requires _wisdom_.
 Developing wisdom is a vast topic, and beyond the scope of this work.
 Compassion simply ensures that you are, indeed, behaving in a way that is aligned with your deepest values; your profound love for the world.
-People can sense this underlying motivation even when you think they can't, and it makes more difference than you would believe.
+People can sense your underlying motivation even when you think they can't, and it makes more difference than you can fathom.

+This is why wise people urge compassion for evildoers.
+They aren't suggesting that we be _nice._ They're warning us that the only alternative is being (and spreading) evil in the name of good.
+The first time you discover this in yourself, you will be brought to your knees in abject agony over the horror that you've been inadvertently been perpetrating on the world.

-When compassion is developed to its full extent, it reveals the vast interconnectedness not only of humanity, but of all of reality.
+The more compassion is unveiled, the more it reveals the vast interconnectedness not only of humanity, but of all of reality.
+This is fully revealed only upon enlightenment — though [we can all sense it](unity.md) to a greater or lesser degree at all times.
 From here, malice and contempt are literally impossible.
-This is something that is only fully seen upon enlightenment — but [we can all sense it](unity.md) to a greater or lesser degree at all times.
+The better you understand people's confused minds, the less you can hate them.

 Enlightenment is a lofty goal, but we can start small, by changing social norms.
 We can teach our children (and remind our allies) that contempt for "bad people" isn't what it seems to be.
 It must go the way of all other forms of evil if we are to defeat our true enemy.